openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/classification.rst

   (otx) ...$ cd ./otx-workspace-CLASSIFICATION-MobileNet-V3-large-1x

-It will create **otx-workspace-CLASSIFICATION** with all necessery configs for MobileNet-V3-large-1x, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset
+It will create **otx-workspace-CLASSIFICATION** with all necessery configs for MobileNet-V3-large-1x, prepared ``data.yaml`` to simplify CLI commands launch and splitted dataset.

 2. To start training we need to call ``otx train`` command in our worspace:

 .. code-block::